Seatis/my-teaching-materials/exercises/inheritance/aircraft-carrier/aircraft-carrier.md

 - The carrier should be able to store aircrafts
-- Each carrier should have a store of ammo (`ammoStorage`) represented as number
+- Each carrier should have a store of ammo represented as number
 - The inital ammo should be give by a parameter in it's constructor
 - It should store a health point as a number